Big Social Security Benefit Increase for 2022: But is Bump Really Enough?

 3. Assess Inflation

-Ronald Reagan said, “Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hitman.”
+Ronald Reagan said, “Inflation is as violent as a mugger, as frightening as an armed robber, and as deadly as a hitman.”
 And, it is true.
-Inflation will make whatever money you have be worth less.
+Inflation will make whatever money you have become worthless.
 That is one of the reasons why predicting and calculating inflation correctly is so important for your future financial security.